Dinora Justice

 In 2017, I began to work on pieces of driftwood that I collected on a lake in Maine, with the idea to honor the memory of places affected by man-made interventions.
 But working with the skeletons of those long-gone trees made me realize that there was a bigger picture to be seen: on one side, that of the systematic destruction of natural environments, and on the other, the valiant but perhaps ineffective attempts so far to restore the health of the natural world.
 I chose to use materials like plastic string, tape, rope, nails, canvas, vintage crochet pieces, fragments of jewelry, tassels and other found objects of consumer society, in an esthetics of “meticulous slap-dash” that tries to visually represent the spirit of desperation, futility, and heart-breaking inertia that hobbles our efforts at preserving life on the planet.

-Joseph R. Wolin, New York critic, curator and teacher: “One of the most talented, dedicated, and imaginative artists it has been my pleasure to know, Dinora creates work of great beauty and meaning.
+Joseph R. Wolin, New York art critic and curator: “One of the most talented, dedicated, and imaginative artists it has been my pleasure to know, Dinora creates work of great beauty and meaning.
 Working within the traditional genre of landscape painting, she creates vivid scenes of forested places half convincingly realist, half psychedelically hallucinatory.
 They speak about the enduring environmental and spiritual power of nature while also expressing concern for its beleaguered future.

 While still at the beginning of her professional career, Ms. Justice has already created substantial bodies of work in painting, drawing, collage, photography, and video.
 She works from a studio at home in the Boston area, and is quickly becoming an integral part of the regional art scene.”